dnlnln/generate-sql-merge/README.md

 EXEC sp_generate_merge 'titles'
 ```

-#### Example 2: To generate a MERGE statement for 'titlesCopy' table from 'titles' table:
+#### Example 2: To generate a MERGE statement for 'titlesCopy'  from 'titles' table:
 ```
-EXEC sp_generate_merge 'titles', 'titlesCopy'
+EXEC sp_generate_merge 'titles', @schema='titlesCopy'
 ```

 #### Example 3: To generate a MERGE statement for table 'titles' that will unconditionally UPDATE matching rows